hubbcaps/gazee/README.md

 Read your favorite digital comics from almost any web connected device.

+Works best with [Mylar](https://github.com/evilhero/mylar) comic book management, but not needed.

 Gazee is still under active development and at this time should be considered an Alpha while the base features are hammered out.

 ## Requirements